axdy/rfsoc_quant_amc/README.md

 ```sh
 tar czf rfsoc_quant_amc.tar.gz --exclude=.git --exclude=.gitattributes -C "$(pwd)" .
 ```
 5. Copy the tar file to the notebooks folder of the PYNQ session on the RFSoC.
+(Wait for the file to copy over!)

 ![alt text](images/pynq.png)